Treating Pain for: Back, Neck & Spine

 - Exercise-based physical therapy: For many patients, specific exercise-based treatments are offered to improve strength and physical function and to reduce pain.
 The Spine Center has developed an intensive exercise-based program, often referred to as “boot camp” which is internationally recognized for its effectiveness and multiple clinical studies.
 Our program uses extensive testing of physical function to identify areas of the body in need of improvement.
 These areas are then the focus of an intense, supervised exercise program.
 Our patients’ hard work is often rewarded with a marked improvement of physical abilities and reduced pain.

-- Spinal injections: After a comprehensive evaluation by your physiatrist, spinal injections may be offered for the management of pain.
+- Spinal injections: After a comprehensive evaluation by your physiatrist or pain management specialist, spinal injections may be offered for the management of pain.
 You will be educated about spinal injections and will be offered a variety of services including precise fluoroscopic-guided spinal injections of local anesthetics and corticosteroids.

-Based on your needs, injections may be performed by your physiatrist, an interventional neuroradiologist or a pain anesthesiologists.
+Based on your needs, injections may be performed by your physiatrist, an interventional neuroradiologist or a pain management specialist.
 At New England Baptist, all of our interventionalists are experts in performing a variety of spinal injections aimed at treating pain and symptoms.

 - Medications:Thoughtful, limited use of medications is offered for select patients.

-For the 10% of patients who need surgery, the Spine Center will refer you to the very best experts in orthopedic and neuro surgery.
+For the 10% of patients who need surgery, your physiatrist or pain management specialist will refer you to the very best experts in orthopedic and neuro surgery.
 Your doctor will work closely with you to make the best decision about the next step based on your particular needs.

 Here's an overview of how we treat pain caused by back, neck and spine problems across three broad age groups.